GoofyNokia3001/HTML-CSS-JS/README.md

 ### Description

 This is projects that i created myself only using picture as example for html page.
-Howers, transitions and other functions were used.
+Transitions buttons and localStorage was used in this project with JS.

 ### Gallery of project